Cocker Spaniel Shedding

 Cocker Spaniel Shedding Suddenly

-My buff cocker spaniel, Lucky is about seven years old and, up until this summer, has never shed before whatsoever.
-He now he’s shedding profusely, and I’m very worried.
+My buff cocker spaniel, Lucky, is about seven years old and, up until this summer, has never shed before whatsoever.
+He now he's shedding profusely, and I'm very worried.

 His hair started growing very fast and was re-growing thicker than usual.
 He was panting a lot, even when indoors at rest.
-Over the last month, his hair has been falling out at an alarming pace.

 He has been prone to skin allergies with much flaking and itching, but the doctor gave him a shot and placed him on a course of medication, which helped immensely over the period of a month.